grpc/grpc.io/content/blog/grpc-web-interceptor.md

 ## Binding interceptors

-By passing an array of inteceptor instances using an appropriate option key, you can bind interceptors to a client when the client is instantiated:
+By passing an array of interceptor instances using an appropriate option key, you can bind interceptors to a client when the client is instantiated:

 ```js